- Advanced Summer Registration

 Courses in marine science and education will be held at the Sandy Hook Field Station.
 Interested students should contact Assistant Dean Tiedemann, School of Science at 732-263-5545 for complete details about specific courses, dates and registration materials.

 Students within the same category of completed credits will be randomly selected and assigned to their timeframe.
-Individual date and time information will be e-mailed to each student’s Monmouth University e-mail account and will be displayed continually on their Monmouth University Portal, myMU and WebAdvisor account.
+Individual date and time information will be e-mailed to each student’s Monmouth University e-mail account and will be displayed continually on their Monmouth University Portal, myMU and Colleague Self-Service, Student Planning account.

-Information regarding Priority Registration for 2018/2019 will be e-mailed to students in late February/early March from the Office of the Registrar.
+Information regarding Priority Registration will be e-mailed to students in late February/early March from the Office of the Registrar.
 All details to students will be provided therein.

 Students should consult with their academic advisors before making changes in their course schedules.
 Program changes can be made directly with your academic advisor, First Year Advising or in the Office of the Registrar.
-WebAdvisor for students is available through the Monmouth University portal, myMU for those students who have been granted access to use it for scheduling.
+Colleague Self-Service, Student Planning is available through the Monmouth University portal, myMU for those students who have been granted access to use it for scheduling.

-When changes are made during the Program Change Period (dates listed below), it is expected that changes that create additional tuition charges are paid for at the time of the change.
+When changes are made during the Program Change Period (see Academic Calendar), it is expected that changes that create additional tuition charges are paid for at the time of the change.
 The official date of a program change is the date it is received in the Office of the Registrar.
-In those instances where the change is processed by the advisor onto the computerized advisor assisted system, or the drop is processed directly by the student into WebAdvisor for students, the official date is the date the change is entered.
+The official date is the date the change is entered.

 Information on Monmouth University’s Refund Policy is available on the Bursar’s Office Web page.